Student Loan Borrower Assisstance

 Income-Driven Repayment

-• There are several IDR plans.
-All Direct Loans and FFEL Loans are eligible for at least one IDR plan, except for Parent PLUS Loans.
-Parent Plus Loans are only eligible for one type of IDR plan if they are consolidated into a Direct Consolidation Loan.
+• All Direct Loans and FFEL Loans are eligible for at least one IDR plan, except for Parent PLUS Loans.
+Parent Plus Loans are only eligible for an IDR plan if they are first consolidated into a Direct Consolidation Loan by July 1, 2026, and enrolled in an IDR plan by July 1, 2028.

 • This is the best option if you’re seeking PSLF cancellation or an affordable monthly payment that is based on your income.